iamtimsmith/iamtimsmith-com/content/posts/custom-gutenberg-blocks-with-react-and-wordpress-part-2.md

 ---
 title: Creating Custom Gutenberg Blocks with React and WordPress - Part 2
-date: '2019-10-20T05:00:00.000Z'
+date: "2019-10-20T05:00:00.000Z"
-seoDescription: >-
+excerpt: >-
     I'll explain how to use JSX when building out custom Gutenberg blocks with react and WordPress.
 published: true
 ---